 All of this might seem like it could require a lot of time and money, but NOT robustly defending your nursing license could have a negative impact on your career.
 Disciplinary sanctions – particularly a suspension or revocation of your nursing license – could have far reaching consequences for years to come.

-We’d be happy to talk with you about your situation and discuss your options in a free consultation.
+We would be happy to talk with you about your situation and discuss your options in a free consultation.

 For more information about administrative hearings for nurses, or to schedule a free consultation, please call (512) 584-8299, or e-mail email@example.com.

-Please note: Kevin Keaney has more than 30 years’ experience as an attorney and is a member of the American Association of Nurse Attorneys (TAANA).
+Please make note: Kevin Keaney has more than 30 years’ experience as an attorney and is a member of the American Association of Nurse Attorneys (TAANA).
 Prior to becoming an attorney, he earned his BSN from the School of Nursing at the University of Texas at Austin and practiced as a nurse for four years.